-Johnstone [6] recommends understanding control flow as a starting point: "The analysis of assembly code to provide a high level control flow view in terms of the usual high level looping and selection constructs is of great assistance to high level language programmers who are attempting to understand and port low-level code as part of a system re-engineering project."
+Johnstone [8] recommends understanding control flow as a starting point: "The analysis of assembly code to provide a high level control flow view in terms of the usual high level looping and selection constructs is of great assistance to high level language programmers who are attempting to understand and port low-level code as part of a system re-engineering project."
+Such analysis can be greatly simplified by using Structured-Programming macros.
+[30,42]

 Because manual analysis of Assembler Language programs can be very tedious, you should utilize available tools and products to help.
-Several of these are described briefly in "High Level Assembler Toolkit Feature" on page 40.
+Several of these, including a graphic display of control flows, are described briefly in "High Level Assembler Toolkit Feature" on page 44.